Help! My Dog Has Fleas!

 Discovering that the family dog has fleas often proves a nightmare for some families.
 If your dog has fleas, chances are there are fleas in your home that can wreak havoc on dog's health or bite family members.

-Keep reading to learn how to tell if your dog has fleas, how to treat your dog for fleas, and common flea myths.
+Keep reading to learn how to tell if your dog has fleas, how to deal with dog fleas, and common myths about fleas.

 What Are Fleas Anyway?